redeyes/redeyes/README.md

 def bind[A, B](fa: F[A])(f: A => F[B]): F[B]
 ```

-Compare the function `ap` to the function `bind`.
-They are obviously similar, and in fact they're often used for the same purpose.
+Specifically, compare the function `ap` to the function `bind`.

+These functions are obviously similar, and in fact they're often used for the same purpose.

 Both `bind` and `ap` accept a functor, as well as a function that uses a value inside the functor to produce a value of a different type.

 In other words, both `bind` and `ap` are "transformation" functions.
 They transform the value inside the functor to a value of another type.

-The differences in the types tells you everything you need to know:
+The differences in the types tells you *everything* you need to know:

-> **When you call `bind` you can, at runtime, decide which `F[B]` you want to produce based on the value of `A`.
+> **When you call `bind`, your function can decide at "runtime" (for deferred monads) which `F[B]` to produce based on the value of `A`.
 However, when you call `ap`, you have already decided on both `F[A]` and `F[A => B]`.
 Your only runtime decision is which `B` you want to produce given an `A`.**

-Monads allow context-sensitive transformations, while merely applicative functors deny them.
+Monads allow *context-sensitive* transformations, while merely applicative functors deny them.

 This is what makes monads so ungodly powerful.
 But with great power comes, well: a black box that you can't peer into.

-With `Applicative` functors, you can peek in the box.
+With `Applicative` functors, you can peek into the box!

 ### Peering into Applicative Functors

-One of the simplest possible `Applicative` functors is `Option`.
+To demonstrate what I mean by peeking into the box, let's look at `Option`. `Option` is one of the simplest possible `Applicative` functors.

 If we're writing the implementation of `ap`, we know whether `F[A]` is `Some[A]` or `None`, and we know whether `F[A => B]` is `Some[A => B]` or `None`.
 In fact, here's some code to discriminate on all the possibilities: